AdobeDocs/dynamic-media-classic.en/help/using/quick-start-mixed-media-sets.md

 Publishing a Mixed Media Set places it on Adobe Dynamic Media Classic servers and activates the URL string.

 Mixed Media Sets require that you publish to **Video Server** and also to **Image Server**.
 Use **Video Server** to publish the actual videos that you marked for publishing.
-And, you use **Image Server** to publish related assets, such as the video thumbnails, and set information for any Adaptive Video Set.
+You use **Image Server** to publish related assets, such as the video thumbnails, and set information for any Adaptive Video Sets.

 See [Publish a Mixed Media Set](publishing-mixed-media-set.md#publishing-a-mixed-media-set).

-## 7. Link a Mixed Media Set to a Web page
+## 7. Link a Mixed Media Set to a webpage

 Adobe Dynamic Media Classic activates URL calls for Mixed Media Sets after you publish them.
 You can copy these URLs from the Preview page.

 Select the Mixed Media Set, and then select **[!UICONTROL Preview]**.
-In the Preview page, select a Mixed Media Set Viewer Preset, and then select the **[!UICONTROL Copy URL]**.
+In the Preview page, select a Mixed Media Set Viewer Preset, and then select **[!UICONTROL Copy URL]**.
 See [Link Mixed Media Sets to Web pages](linking-mixed-media-set-web.md#linking-a-mixed-media-set-to-a-web-page).